10 Social Organization

 Table 10.1: Social Organization Chart

-What is the four-fold classification systems of societies, and who was the anthropologist that developed it?
+- What is the four-fold classification system of societies, and who was the anthropologist that developed it?

-Describe each one of the classification systems in detail.
+Describe each type of social organization in detail.